Cryptos(Bitcoin, Ethereum, Litecoin) IRA

-Bitcoins, a form of cryptocurrency, is becoming increasingly interesting in the world of investments.
+Bitcoin, a form of cryptos, is becoming increasingly interesting in the world of investments.
 And whenever there is an opportunity for investment, people start to wonder whether they can also add it to their individual retirement account or IRA.
-It must be said that, today, it is not very common for bitcoins to be included in IRAs.
+Same goes with Ethereum and Litecoin etc. It must be said that, today, it is not very common for cryptos to be included in IRAs.
 However, it should be noted that just a few years ago, it also wasn’t common for online shops to accept them as a form of payment, but that has now changed.
 Hence, while still quite unique, it is possible to include them in your IRA, so long as you make the right types of provisions.

 What Are Bitcoins?